mootable/hashmap/API.md

 ##### Examples

-Do all values start with value. (yes)
+Do all values start with 'value'. (yes)

 ```javascript
 const hashmap = new HashMap([[1,'value1'],[2,'value2'],[3,'value3']]);